heroku/logplex/doc/README.http_drains.md

 ### HTTP Headers

-* logplex-msg-count: The number of messages encoded in the body of this request.
+* Logplex-Msg-Count: The number of messages encoded in the body of this request.
 10 in the example above.
 You can use this field as a sanity check to detect if you have not parsed the body correctly.
-* logplex-frame-id: The unique identifier for this request.
+* Logplex-Frame-Id: The unique identifier for this request.
 If this request is retried for some reason (non-2xx response code, network connection failure, etc.) this identifier will allow you to spot duplicate requests.
-* logplex-drain-token: This is the unique identifier for the logplex drain.
+* Logplex-Drain-Token: This is the unique identifier for the logplex drain.
 It will be the same identifier you see if you run `heroku drains -x` for your app.
 * User-Agent: This describes the version of logplex, and is changed from time to time.
-* Content-type: This field describes the encoding of the body for the request.
+* Content-Type: This field describes the encoding of the body for the request.
 The only current version of this is "application/logplex-1" which is described below.

 ## Logplex Frame Format